-Anthrocon 2020 has been cancelled due to COVID-19 concerns for public safety.
-However, we will be experimenting with hosting an online fursuit dance competition where you can submit your recorded video, up to 2 minutes long, of you dancing.
+Anthrocon 2021’s in-person event has been cancelled due to COVID-19 concerns on public safety.
+However, we will be hosting an online fursuit dance competition where you can submit your recorded video, up to 2 minutes long, of you dancing.
 The finalists who will be featured on an Anthrocon livestream (to be announced) will be selected by a group of judges, and will undergo further judging to decide a Top Three placement.

 Signing Up, Rules, and Format

-Submissions for the online dance competition will be held throughout the month of June, using a Google Form.
+Submissions for the online dance competition will be held throughout the month of May and June, using a Google Form.
+The deadline to submit your entry and video is on June 20th, 2021 at 11:59 PM Eastern Time.
 Sign-up restrictions are as follows:

 - Soloists and groups will sign up with the same form.
 However, all dancers are only allowed to participate in one act – you can’t sign up for both a solo and team performance.

-- There are no “preliminaries” for the online dance competition.
-What you submit is what will be judged for both the preliminary selection process, and the finalists.
+- What you submit is what will be judged for both the preliminary selection process, and the finalists.

-- The competition has been designated as a PG-13 event, due to the nature of dancing events.
+- The competition is all-ages but has been designated as a PG-13 event, due to the nature of dancing events.
 Please keep in mind that content may be rated as such, from music selection to theming.

 The event organizer(s) reserve the right to make executive decisions for any performances in the event where necessary.